milesberry/milesberry.github.io/_posts/2021-11-21-practcial-programming.md

         feature: 211121.jpg
 ---

 The suggestions here are offered as pragmatic advice on what good practical programming work for a secondary class might look like.
-Not all of these principles or characteristics will apply all of in every programming class.
+Not all of these principles or characteristics will apply all of the time in every programming class.
 I write here about using programs to solve problems, but this should be interpreted to also include developing open ended, creative projects or creating a program which fulfils the requirements of a given design brief.

 ## Keep the big picture in mind, and focus on the details.